krunalcp/sendowl/README.md

 because I only needed one feature of it, has no open source CI configured nor anything that remotely guarantees its stability.
 So help in making it stable is also welcome.

-### Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Bugs and Issues